 Only by consuming as balanced a diet as possible can your Parrot live the long and healthy life you wish for it.
 Unless your bird has access to the fridge when you are not home, then you are the one who controls what your Parrot is eating.

-In a separate article I will discuss Converting a Parrot to a Formulated Diet in dreary and painstaking detail, which I am sure will cheer you all up!
+In a separate article I will discuss converting a Parrot to pellets in dreary and painstaking detail, which I am sure will cheer you all up!